 Discussing Traumatic Events

 When a tragic, violent, or other powerfully emotional public event occurs, the impact on individuals and communities may reach your classroom whether you invite it or not.
-You may want to address the current event in class, or students may want to discuss it, or the subject may come up spontaneously because of your course content and its implications.
+You may want to address the current event in class, or students may want to discuss it, or the subject may arise spontaneously because of your course content and its implications.